-“Dandruff, or seborrhea, can be a primary cause or a secondary cause,” says Dr. Jennifer Niedziela, of Countryside Veterinary Clinic in Lowville, New York.
+“Dandruff, or seborrhea, can be a primary cause or a secondary cause,” says Dr. Jennifer Niedziela, veterinarian at Countryside Veterinary Clinic in Lowville, New York.
 “Primary seborrhea is very rare and inherited in nature.
 Secondary seborrhea can be caused by allergies, internal or external parasites (Demodex, Cheyletiella), bacterial or yeast infections, certain endocrine disorders (hypothyroidism, Cushing’s disease), dietary abnormalities, obesity and environmental factors such as temperature and humidity.”

 When it comes to weather, the winter months can be particularly challenging for dogs who are susceptible to dandruff.
 The low humidity amplifies skin conditions.